daler/trackhub/README.rst

             )
         trackdb.add_tracks(track)

+    # Demonstrate some post-creation adjustments...here, just make control
-    # post-creation adjustments...make control samples gray
+    # samples gray
     for track in trackdb.tracks:
         if 'control' in track.name:
             track.add_params(color="100,100,100")

-    # render the hub to text files
+    # Render the hub to text files
     hub.render()

-    # Upload using rsync.
+    # Upload the hub files and all the bigwig files using rsync.
     kwargs = dict(host='www.example.com', user='me')
     upload_hub(hub=hub, **kwargs)
     for track, level in hub.leaves(Track):